-Economic and Planning Systems (EPS) was retained by TDA to conduct a housing study that estimates the scale of need and establishes strategies that address both immediate and long-term workforce housing needs.
+Economic and Planning Systems (EPS) was retained by TDA to conduct a housing study and create an action plan that estimates the scale of need and establishes strategies that address both immediate and long-term workforce housing needs.
 This effort aligned with the Association's 2023 Work Plan Goal under Strategic Plan Initiative 3: High-Performing and Fiscally Responsible Organization.